ualsg/semantic-riverscapes-dataset/README.md

 ## Reference, citation, and documentation
 A [paper](https://doi.org/10.1016/j.landurbplan.2022.104569) about the work was published in *Landscape and Urban Planning*.

-If you use Semantic Riverscapes Dataset in your research, please cite this article.
+If you use Semantic Riverscapes Dataset in your research, please cite the article:

+Luo J, Zhao T, Cao L, Biljecki F (2022): Semantic Riverscapes: Perception and evaluation of linear landscapes from oblique imagery using computer vision.
+Landscape and Urban Planning, 228: 104569.

 ```
 @article{2022_land_semantic_riverscapes,